 For every week after the first week of the semester, the refund drops 2% each week.

 Housing Application Fee

 New Students: A required $200 non-refundable housing reservation fee is paid online through the housing portal at mc.edu/housingsignup and accompanies the Housing Application.

 Residence Hall Contract

-Before moving into a residence hall, a student must read and sign a residence hall contract, which is part of the application process in StarRez.
+Before moving into a residence hall, a student must read and sign the residence hall contract, which is part of the application process in StarRez.
 The contract and application must be completed before completing the housing application.